GerALVo/Distance-Between-Intervals-DBI-/README.md

 **Important!**

-Note that DBI's function is set to work with one character at a time.
+Note that DBI's function is set to work with one character at a time and with an input where the minimum and maximum values are structured in two different columns as a matrix or a data frame.
-To calculate the distance for two or more characters coded as intervals we recommend the use of the `lapply()` function and to structure the input as a list of data frames or as nested data frames whitin a data frame.
-Each data frame within that list represents a character and should have two columns.
-An example of this is given in the functions help (writing `?dbi`).
+To calculate the distance for two or more characters coded as intervals we recommend nesting the characters' data frames into another data frame or into a list and using the `lapply()` function.
+This will return a list of distance matrices to work with.
+An example of this is given in the function's help (writing `?dbi`).

 To calculate the distance for two or more different types of characters, we recommend working with the resulting distance matrices.